Understand the selection process for applicants who have submitted an application for a CSQ

-Approval: If the assessment is positive, the counsellor will inform you of the next steps to follow in your immigration process.
+- Approval: If the assessment is positive, the counsellor will inform you of the next steps to follow in your immigration process.
 If possible, the counsellor will immediately issue your Certificat de sélection du Québec (CSQ – Québec Selection Certificate).
 Otherwise it will be mailed to you.
 You will also receive a kit containing important information which you will be asked to read carefully.
-Depending on your needs, the counsellor may also give you other specific documents.
+Depending on your needs, the counsellor may also give you other documents.

-Refusal: If the assessment reveals that you do not meet the selection criteria, an explanatory letter is given to you.
+- Refusal: If the assessment reveals that you do not meet the selection criteria, an explanatory letter is given to you.
 You will then have the possibility to submit a request for

 an administrative review.